An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Conclusions

 \section{Conclusions}

-We proposed a practical inexact $q\in[2,3]$-order regularized proximal Newton method for nonconvex composite problem \eqref{prob}, which reduces to an inexact CR method when $q=3$.
-For the proposed method, we justified that the generated iterate sequence converges to a stationary point with a local superlinear rate of order $\frac{q-1}{\theta q}$ under the KL property of $F$ with exponent $\theta\in(0,1)$, and to a second-order stationary point with a local superlinear rate of order $\gamma(q\!-\!1)$ under a locally H\"{o}lderian error bound of order $\gamma$ on the second-order stationary point set $\mathcal{X}^*$.
-These results not only improve those of exact or inexact CR methods obtained in \cite{Doikov20,Doikov22} for convex composite optimization, but also extend them to nonconvex composite problems.
-Numerical tests demonstrate that Algorithm \ref{qregPNT} armed with ZeroFPR as the inner solver is very promising for those problems with a highly nonlinear $f$.
+We proposed a practical inexact $q$-order regularized proximal Newton method for $q\in[2,3]$ to solve nonconvex composite problem \eqref{prob}, which becomes an inexact CR method for $q=3$.
+We proved the full convergence of the generated iterate sequence under the KL property of $F$, and the local superlinear rate of order $\frac{q-1}{\theta q}$ under the KL property of $F$ with exponent $\theta\in(0,\frac{q-1}{q})$.
+Furthermore, the iterate and objective value sequences were proved to have a local superlinear rate of order $\gamma(q\!-\!1)$ under a local H\"{o}lderian error bound of order $\gamma$ on the second-order stationary point set $\mathcal{X}^*$.
+These results improve those of exact or inexact CR methods obtained in \cite{Doikov20,Doikov22} for convex composite optimization, and they are first extended to nonconvex composite problems.
+Numerical tests have shown that Algorithm \ref{qregPNT} armed with ZeroFPR as the inner solver is very promising for those problems with highly nonlinear $f$.
 An interesting topic is to develop a robust and fast inner solver, i.e., algorithm to solve the composite optimization problem of minimizing the sum of a $q$-order regularized nonconvex quadratic function and a nonsmooth convex function.